raisty/Core-CRC2/README.md

 ### API

 CRC2 requires contract to implement the `CRC2Receiver` interface in order to receive tokens.
-If a user tries to send CRC2 tokens to a non-receiver contract the function will throw in the same way that it would if you sent ether to a contract without the called function being `payable`.
+If a user tries to send CRC2 tokens to a non-receiver contract the function will throw in the same way that it would if you sent core to a contract without the called function being `payable`.

 An example of the high-level API for a receiver contract is: